DTN Early Word Grains 10/20 06:02

-December corn was unchanged, November soybeans were 5 cents higher, and
+December corn was fractionally lower, November soybeans were 3 cents higher,

 By Darin Newsom

 6:00 a.m.
 CME Globex: December corn was fractionally lower, November soybeans